 Omri Kochavi (b.
 1994) is an Israeli composer and guitarist based in London.
-His work is characterised by drawing its language from a broad range of influences, whilst focusing on the reality of sounds, people, and the interaction between them.
+His work is characterised by drawing its language from a broad range of influences, whilst focusing on the reality of sounds, plants, people, and the interaction between them.

-Omri is currently a Junior Fellow at The Guildhall School of Music & Drama, working with Julian Anderson and Laurence Crane, after graduating with honours from his postgraduate degree at The Guildhall in 2022.
+He is currently a Junior Fellow at The Guildhall School of Music & Drama, working with Julian Anderson and Laurence Crane, after graduating from his postgraduate degree at The Guildhall in 2022.
 He has been generously supported by the America-Israel Cultural Foundation and the Jerusalem Institute for Contemporary Music for his studies.

 Omri is also an active guitarist.
 He holds a BFA in jazz guitar from The New School (New York), and plays regularly in both jazz and contemporary music contexts, performing his work and others' in venues such as Cafe Oto (London) and Beit Ha'amudim (Tel Aviv) and festivals such as Beat and Beer (Paris).